intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/tensorflow_inference.md

 **Accuracy Control with INC**

-There are a few arguments required only by INC.
+There are a few arguments that only take effect when using INC.
 - `tuning_strategy` (optional): it specifies the algorithm to search the tuning space.
 In most cases, you don't need to change it.
 - `timeout`: Timeout of your tuning.
 Default: 0, means endless time for tuning.
 - `inputs`:      A list of input names.
 Default: None, automatically get names from the graph.